 It’s a sin in light of the very real starvation faced by so many right here on our doorsteps.
 Every supermarket sends food to the dump that would literally enable hundreds of people to survive in these times.

-I doubt if you too have ever heard of Agnes Varda, unless you are French; she made an inspirational film about waste pickers.
-This TED talks is a gem.
+I doubt if you too have ever heard of Agnes Varda, unless you are French; she made an inspirational film about waste-pickers.
+Enjoy this gem at TED talks.
 That's cinema.

 The second take-home is to try really hard to discard no food at all.
 And finally, have some empathy for waste pickers; like vultures they, actually I should write we, provide a very important service.
 Simply separating the plastic from the compostable material is a worthy activity.
 First it is washed and then sent for recycling.

-The flowering fennel in the background came from bulbs discarded by the grocer, and were planted at our green home.
+The flowering fennel in the background came from bulbs discarded by the grocer, and were planted in our green garden.
 It makes for a very interesting and different salad.

 Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself, your family and friends, and Mother Earth for future generations.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books!